 A statutory employer relationship exists when the work provided by the contractor is contemplated by or included in a contract between the principal and any other party other than the contractor.
 La.
 R.S.
 23:1061(A)(2).

-EXAMPLE: Acme Company enters into a contract with General Contractor under which General Contractor will build Acme Company’s office building.
-General Contractor then enters into a contract with Subcontractor to install the roof on Acme Company’s office building.
+EXAMPLE: Acme Company contracts General Contractor to build Acme Company’s office building.
+General Contractor then contracts Subcontractor to install the roof on Acme Company’s office building.
 Subcontractor’s employee is injured while installing the roof.
 Under the Two Contract Doctrine, now codified in La.
 R.S.
 23:1061(A)(2), General Contractor is the statutory employer of Subcontractor’s employees.

 NOTE: In Allen v.
 Exhibition Hall Authority, 842 So.2d 373 (La.
 2003), the Louisiana Supreme Court resolved a dispute among appellate courts and held that the two-contract doctrine does not have a temporal requirement.
 If the necessary two contracts are in place, the general contractor is immune from tort liability to the subcontractor’s employees, regardless of which contract was entered into first.